deciduously/music/post.md

 I have two disclaimers:

 1. There are too many [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) links here.
 If you're that kind of [person](https://en.wikipedia.org/wiki/Person), set [rules](https://en.wikipedia.org/wiki/Law).
 1. Further to Point 1, most of this I learned myself on Wikipedia.
-The rest was [high school](https://en.wikipedia.org/wiki/High_school_(North_America)), which was like ten years ago, I never got formally introduced to any of what you're about to read.
+The rest was [high school](https://en.wikipedia.org/wiki/High_school_(North_America)), which was like ten years ago.
 I do believe it's generally on the mark, but I am making no claims of authority.
 If you see something, say something.

 This is (hopefully) a beginner-level post.
 It's not necessarily specific to Rust but also not shy about Rust idioms.
 Even so, or perhaps because of, it should be pretty readable even if you don't speak Rust (yet) - that's the whole point oif the added verbosity!
 I promise I'll (mostly) stop the whole parenthesis thing, too.